Happy Spring, Friends!

 *Transplants started in soil blocks avoid this problem all together but if you aren’t able, cow pots (rather than peat pots) are made from sterilized cow manure which is significantly more renewable than peat.

 I’m such a visual person, so I find it endlessly useful to see healthy, unstressed transplants rather than read about them.

 Your goal with any transplant is for it to be as short, stout and deep green as possible.

 Note the yellowing cotyledons: this gorgeous Lacinato kale needs to be planted pronto!

 We love strawflower!
-Any plant that is flowering in it’s pot before transplanting is stressed.
+These plants look healthy and take note… any plant that is flowering in its pot before transplanting is stressed.
 Avoid purchasing plants, especially vegetables, that are flowering in their transplant pots.

 Unhealthy, Stressed Transplants: